smmunna/test-node-server/readme.md

 /*-------------------HANDLE ALL OF YOUR ROUTES HERE ----------------------*/
 ```
 ### Deploy
-1. Just run the following command
+1. Just run the following command, This will generate the `dist` directory.
+Which you can deploy to the server.
 ```bash
 npm run build
 ```
-This will generate the `dist` directory.
-Which you can deploy to the server. <br>
 2. After getting the `dist` directory, you can run the following command
 ```bash
 npm run start:prod